The Spectator: Evelyn Wrench and Wilson Harris

-Wrench retired as editor in 1932 (though he remained the magazine's proprietor), appointing the political editor Wilson Harris his successor.
+Wrench retired as editor in 1932 (he remained the magazine's proprietor), appointing the political editor Wilson Harris his successor.
 Under Harris The Spectator became increasingly outspoken on developing international politics in the 1930s, in particular on the rise of fascism.
 Beneath a reader's letter referring to the Nazi Party as "peaceful, orderly and kindly", Harris printed the following reply:

 No facts in recent history are established more incontestably ... than the numerous cases of murder, assault, and various forms of intimidation for which the National Socialist Party in Germany has been responsible ...
 The organized economic boycott of the Jews is the climax.
 The Spectator has consistently shown itself a friend of Germany, but it is a friend of freedom first.
 Resort to violence is not condoned by styling it revolution.

-Harris, however, broadly supported Neville Chamberlain's European policy of appeasement.
+Harris broadly supported the European foreign policy of the Chamberlain ministry and Neville Chamberlain's appeasement.
 He praised the Munich agreement, explaining later that he believed "even the most desperate attempt to save the peace was worthwhile".
 Harris abandoned the newspaper's support for appeasement after the Kristallnacht pogrom, which Harris wrote "obliterated the word appeasement."
 When the conflict broke, the team abandoned their Gower Street office for Harmondsworth, but within a few days decided to return to London: the basement caught fire from shrapnel, and the printers were bombed, but the paper continued to appear each week.
 Although the Second World War required The Spectator to downgrade its size and paper quality, its readership doubled during the conflict, exceeding 50,000.

-From 1945 to 1950, Harris served as MP for Cambridge: although he stood as an independent, this was the first formal overlap between The Spectator and the House of Commons.
+From 1945 to 1950, Harris served as MP for Cambridge University; although he stood as an independent, this was the first formal overlap between The Spectator and the House of Commons.
 In February 1947, when a fuel shortage suspended the publication of weekly magazines, The Spectator appeared in an abridged form over two successive Thursdays on page 2 of the Daily Mail.